 Symposium on Weather & Climate Extremes, Food Security, & Biodiversity

-This symposium brings together weather, climate, agriculture, & biodiversity experts worldwide to discuss & develop solutions for global food security & healthy ecosystems.
+Weather, climate, agriculture, & biodiversity experts discuss & develop solutions for global food security & healthy ecosystems.

 The International Symposium on Weather and Climate Extremes, Food Security and Biodiversity (ISCEFS), sponsored by George Mason University (GMU), World Meteorological Organization (WMO), and UN Food and Agriculture Organization (FAO), will be held on the GMU campus in Fairfax, Va. from 20 to 24 October 2014.